 Today, manufacturers are using one-piece golf balls, two-piece golf balls, three-piece golf balls, and even four-piece golf balls to improve performance out on the golf course.
-Cheap golf balls will use less pieces and the most expensive golf balls typically have more complex designs.
+Discounted golf balls will use less pieces and the most expensive golf balls typically have more complex designs.

 Golf ball compression impacts the flight path so it is an important factor to look at when considering a golf ball’s construction.
 There are two different types of golf ball compression: low compression and high compression.

 Low compression balls such as the Callaway Supersoft are softer and help golfers who have a slower swing speed.
 In contrast, high compression balls such as the Titleist Pro V1 are better for golfers who have a faster clubhead speed.